Marriage Requirements & Registration in Saudi Arabia

 • You are verifying whether an existing marriage is legally valid.

-• Book a licensed marriage officiant through the Ministry of Justice portal or app (Najiz).
+• Book a licensed marriage officiant (ma'dhun) through the Najiz portal or Ministry of Justice app.

-• Complete the premarital medical screening at an approved clinic before the ceremony.
+• Complete the premarital medical screening at an approved clinic — both parties must have their results before the ceremony.

-• Keep a copy of the registered marriage contract — you will need it for visa applications, birth registration, and any future legal proceedings.
+• Keep a copy of the registered marriage contract — you will need it for visa applications, birth registration, Absher account linking, and any future legal proceedings.

 What should you NOT do?

-• Do not skip the official registration — an unregistered marriage leaves you without legal protections.
+• Do not skip the official registration — an unregistered marriage is not recognized by Saudi courts, which means you cannot enforce divorce, custody, or inheritance rights.

-• Do not agree to conditions under pressure — both parties have the right to negotiate the contract terms freely.
+• Do not agree to conditions under pressure — both parties have the right to negotiate freely, and conditions cannot be added after the contract is signed without mutual agreement.

 You came here to know your rights — help someone else know theirs.